 At this stage of your pregnancy, your bump is evident and you have probably started putting on loose-fitting clothes that are more comfortable.
 You should avoid tight clothes and clothes that put pressure on your belly.

-Even if your baby is a bit small — weighing an average of 14,1 ounces and as long as a carrot (that is about 10 and a half inches) — you can feel some movement from within your belly.
+Even if your baby is a bit small, you can feel some movement from within your belly.
 Its limbs are growing and you can make out the fingers and toes.